-Spillway Ramp: 1 lane open and if lake recedes we have a low water ramp that we will open.
+Spillway Ramp: The low water ramp lane is open.
 The low water ramp remained accessible in 2006.
 Courtesy dock is accessible and we have the ability to adjust it accordingly this summer and therefore a fee will still be charged at this ramp starting May 1.

 Lucas Park Ramp: Open lanes and adequate depth through 2006 levels.
 Courtesy dock is not accessible.

 Otoe State Park Ramp (KDWPT): Shallow water conditions exist and difficult access will increase as lake recedes.
 Courtesy dock is not accessible.

 Hell Creek State Park Ramp (KDWPT): Open lanes and adequate depth through 2006 levels.
 Courtesy dock is accessible.